 This book explains how to properly talk with potential customers to get honest and useful feedback.
 It can help you ask the right questions in the right way to gather the information you need to validate or improve your idea.
 And it can help you avoid misleading feedback that can send your startup in the wrong direction.

 4. Crossing The Chasm by Geoffrey A. Moore

-Many innovative startups fail to reach mainstream customers.
-They’re able to build initial momentum with early adopters, but are unable attract lucrative mainstream buyers.
-And this severely limits the long-term potential of their business.
+Many innovative startups fail to attract a mainstream audience to their product or service.
+They may build initial momentum with early adopters but are unable to convince lucrative mainstream customers to participate.
+And as a result, they are never able to capture the full profit potential of their solution.

 5. Start At The End by Matt Wallaert